jskress/RayTracer/README.md

 - [X] Add a blending pigment.
 - [ ] Add a color map pigment ala POVRay.
 - [X] Add a cyclical flag to the gradient pigments (start over vs bounce back).
-- [ ] Update the linear gradient to do multiples, similar to how most graphics engines handle dash patterns.
+- [ ] Update the gradients to do multiples, similar to how most graphics engines handle dash patterns.
 POVRay has this, too.

 ### To-Dos for surface rendering: